 The act of spreading negative rumors about a political candidate, in order to discredit him or her in the eyes of voters.
 This can also be called a whispering campaign.
-According to Merriam Webster, the phrase dates back to 1920.

 It’s usually hard to trace whisper campaigns back to their source.
 That’s the point, of course: whisper campaigns are meant to spread innuendos anonymously.
 The internet, and especially social media, have made this much easier.